 Have you ever heard of endometriosis?

 While there might be a chance you have, endometriosis isn't widely talked about.
-It's important for anyone with a uterus to learn and talk about endometriosis because it can affect your health.
+It's important to learn and talk about endometriosis because it can affect your health.

 How do I pronounce "endometriosis"?